e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 ```
 Note, if you want to stylize some component, you should use css-class as a selector instead of original tag - it is our framework feature.

-In browser, result will be the following:
+In the browser, the result will be the following:

 ![image](../media/images/component+doctor_image.png)

 Now, let's embed doctor image into `wiz-flip` component to use the component functionalities in full.
 Also, let's change slide styling and add a new string of text to the slide to make it more production-ready.

-It is better to start from adding new string of text, let's name it `doctorsName` and add to `en` object:
+It is better to start from adding a new string of text, let's name it `doctorsName` and add to `en` object:

 ```JSON